sharootonian/PA-TCT/README.md

 <pre>
-The processed data column index
+Column index for the processed data

 Triangle_index  Triangle configurations represented but unique index numbers Size            length of the unguided side